 The purpose of the local offer is to enable parents and young people to see more clearly what services are available in their area and how to access them.
 It includes SEND provision from birth to 25 years, across education, health and social care.
-Hampshire's Local Offer is available on the Hampshire website and the Federation of Broughton and West Tytherley Primary Schools Local Offer is available on our own website.
+Hampshire's Local Offer is available on the Hampshire website and Hampshire's Local Offer is available through a link on the website.